Professor Susan Mary Watson

 Research | Current

 Within her areas of specialisation, Susan is particularly interested in the corporation as an entity and legal person that is a fund, and the ramifications of this conceptualisation of the corporate form including the role of the board and the company considered in its economic, and .sociological contexts.
 She is currently writing a series of articles about the modern company or corporation, how it evolved to their current form, how states can best regulate the world’s dominant legal structure and in a world where expectations of the role of institutions are shifting how corporations themselves can best balance the interests of shareholders, stakeholders and society.
-Part of that work involves a monograph for Hart Publishing The Making of the Modern Company: Entity Primacy for the 21st Century.
-Susan is part of a research project looking at the relationship between leadership and governance, and is also working on a project about early understandings of corporate social responsibilioty and sustainability in corporate governance in Quaker companies in the 19th century.
+Susan is part of a research project looking at the relationship between leadership and governance, and is writing a monograph on the development of the modern corporate form and implications for contemporary corporate governance.

 Teaching | Current